Nagasaki Peace Statue 平和祈念像

 A symbol of hope and memorial for peace

-Looking out over the Nagasaki Peace Park , the Nagasaki Peace Statue is not only a stark reminder of the devastation that befell this city after the detonation of an atomic bomb during the final stages of World War II on August 9, 1945 but also a dedication to the victims of the atrocity.
+Looking out over the Nagasaki Peace Park , the Nagasaki Peace Statue is not only a stark reminder of the devastation that befell this city after the atomic bombing during the final stages of World War II on August 9, 1945 but also a dedication to the victims of the atrocity.

 How to Get There